shimsham is a multidisciplinary collective combining technical and artistic skills for design projects on screens and printed media.

 More than half of the planned World Press Photo exhibitions were cancelled or postponed because of the COVID-19 pandemic.
 Our answer was to create an online exhibition in order to make the incredible stories available for viewers all over the world.

 The exhibition is laid out into a timeline with 42 photographers, 3 Long term Projects and 9 digital storytelling.
 We added exclusive videos of the jury and audio interviews from the photographers.
-This project was made with Samira Damato and the additional help of Max Franklin & Kamil.

 The École supérieure d'art d'Aix-en-Provence is a higher arts education and research school in the south of France.